Overview

 You can apply for the Student Success Scholarship if you:

-- have consented to share your household income with the University in your maintenance loan application.
+- have consented to share your household income with the University as part of the means testing process.

 Although you need to be means tested, you do not have to take out a maintenance loan to be eligible.
 If you cannot be means tested, please let us know by contacting Hallam Help.